ironicbadger/ocp4/README.md

 # ironicbadger/ocp4

 This repo contains code to deploy Openshift 4 for my homelab.
-It focuses on UPI with vSphere 6.7u3.
+It focuses on UPI with vSphere 6.7u3, a full write up is available on [openshift.com](https://www.openshift.com/blog/how-to-install-openshift-4.6-on-vmware-with-upi).

-> Oct 20th 2020 - The code here is working against 4.6.
-This version of OCP uses Ignition v3 so is incompatible with prior releases of RHCOS.
+> May 2021 - The code here is working against 4.7.

+## Pre-reqs

+On a Mac you will need to install a few packages via `brew`.

+    brew install jq watch gsed

 ## Usage